SPLASHStudios/SPLASHStudios/README.md

 ### Hello!
 This is a fictional game dev company created by Marko21552.
-This account used to be owned by Marko21552, however he forgot the password and when he eventually remembered it, he renamed it to SPLASHStudios.
+This account used to be owned by Marko21552, however he forgot the password and when he eventually remembered it, he renamed it to SPLASHStudios, and now he owns it.

 <!--
 **SPLASHStudios/SPLASHStudios** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.